Game-Radio/SimplyPerms/README.md

 ### *When powerful plugin made Permissions easy !*

-SimplyPerms is yet another Permissions plugin manager based on PermissionsBukkit ideas with the new Configuration API.
+SimplyPerms is yet another Permissions plugin manager based on PermissionsBukkit ideas with some new really great features !

 **WARNING : SimplyPerms is not compatible with PermissionsBukkit or other permissions plugins, SimplyPerms will disable all permissions plugins !**